romdalf/dwgc2021/README.md

 ## DeveloperWeek Global Cloud 2021 Conference

-This repository provides the content of an OPEN TALK held at the DeveloperWeek Global Cloud 2021 about how to solve Kubernetes persistent storage at scale and speed the GitOps way.
+This repository provides the content of an OPEN TALK held at the DeveloperWeek Global Cloud 2021 about *How to solve Kubernetes persistent storage at scale and speed the GitOps way*.

 Persistent storage is one of the most difficult challenges to solve for Kubernetes workloads especially when integrating with continuous deployment solutions.
 The session will provide the audience with an overview of how to address persistent storage for stateful workload the Kubernetes way and how to operationalize with a common CD practice like GitOps.